puzzle/hugo-techlab/labs/04_content.md

 # Lab 4: Content

 In the last lab we created a new site and theme.
-We learned about layouts and added a simple `index.html` page.

 Content is stored in text files that contain two sections.
 The first section is the "front matter," which is the meta-information on the content.
 The second section contains Markdown that will be converted to HTML.